Tree-sitter

 Display Name Query

-Alternatively, you can specify the @displayname.target capture and displayname.query variable, which marks a node that will be used for building a display name using an additional query.
-When using a display name query, the displayname.query variable specifies a query path relative to your extension’s Queries/ folder which will be evaluated on the targeted node (and its subtree).
+Alternatively, you can specify the @displayname.target capture and displayname.query metadata key, which marks a node that will be used for building a display name using an additional query.
+When using a display name query, the displayname.query metadata key specifies a query path relative to your extension’s Queries/ folder which will be evaluated on the targeted node (and its subtree).

 An example of specifying use of a display name query for HTML tags: